dilettant/thepublicoffice/wiki/postit-session-draft.md

 * Local development
 	* Actual trends and strategies & values in urban planning e.g. regarding public spaces?
-	* What could a PO potentially produce/provide for a local community?
+	* What could a PO potentially produce/provide for a local community and in urban development?
 	* How does gentrification work???
 	* integration of different social groups in a local community?